 This doesn’t need to be perfect, just try to get your robe piece on as close to the outline of the tan letter Q as possible so that you maintain the shape of the letter.

 Once all of the pieces are glued into place, your queen is going to need a face.

 So break out those googly eyes and a couple of crayons and add a couple of fun features to the top portion of your letter Q.

-Follow your craft up with the lowercase letter Q printable page that you’ll find below and you’re all ready to add this new set to your alphabet book!
+Follow your craft up with the lowercase letter Q printable page from the bundle of interactive alphabet pages and you’re all ready to add this new set to your alphabet book!